om-network/components/README.md

 This repository contains a collection of UI components for users of the OMN Builder.
-This project is highly experimental at this time.

 ### Hard Rules
 - A component shall be a React component.